tbg10101/dotnet-burst-comparison/README.md

 ## What Is?

 This is a collection of benchmarks implemented in various .NET environments: .NET, Unity's default runtime (Mono), IL2CPP, and Burst.
 In particular this focuses on loop vectorization and math.
-Two of the benchmarks (Fibonacci, SieveOfEratosthenes, Mandelbrot) are from [BurstBenchmarks](https://github.com/nxrighthere/BurstBenchmarks).
+Three of the benchmarks (Fibonacci, SieveOfEratosthenes, Mandelbrot) are from [BurstBenchmarks](https://github.com/nxrighthere/BurstBenchmarks).
 All benchmarks use the recommended types for each platform (`UnityEngine.*` for non-Burst Unity, `Unity.Mathematics.*` for Burst, and `System.Numerics.*` for plain .NET) including the benchmarks ported from BurstBenchmarks.
-All these tests are single-threaded.
+All benchmarks are single-threaded.

+Each benchmark is run in phases:
+* Overhead Warmup
+* Overhead Measurement
+* Benchmark Warmup
+* Benchmark Measurement

+The result reported is the average Benchmark Measurement minus the average Overhead Measurement.

+This is meant to replicate the behavior of BenchmarkDotNet.
+BenchmarkDotNet is not used because it cannot be easily used with Unity. (as of the time of writing)

 ## How To?